Homeowners Insurance in Tennessee

 Should someone be injured on your property, you can cover their medical bill and your legal expenses if necessary.

-Depending on the injury, you may need more protection, which is where medical expenses coverage comes in.
+Depending on the injury, you may need more protection, which is where Medical Payments to Others (Coverage F) comes in.

 You’ll need to check your policy’s terms and conditions for more serious injuries, however, your home insurance policy will help you cover an injured party’s medical bills and potentially help you avoid legal issues.